Hyde Park, London: 16th–17th centuries

 Hyde Park was created for hunting by Henry Vlll in 1536 after he acquired the manor of Hyde from the Abbey.
 It was enclosed as a deer park and remained a private hunting ground until James I permitted limited access to gentlefolk, appointing a ranger to take charge.
+In 1612, walks were replanted with two hundred lime trees imported from the Low Countries and ponds were repaired.
+The work was supervised by Walter Cope.
+In October 1619, keepers directed by Sir Thomas Watson ambushed deer poachers with hail shot, and the poachers killed a keeper.

 Charles I created the Ring (north of the present Serpentine boathouses), and in 1637 he opened the park to the general public.
 It quickly became a popular gathering place, particularly for May Day celebrations.
 At the start of the English Civil War in 1642, a series of fortifications were built along the east side of the park, including forts at what is now Marble Arch, Mount Street and Hyde Park Corner.
 The latter included a strongpoint where visitors to London could be checked and vetted.

 In 1652, during the Interregnum, Parliament ordered the then 620 acre park to be sold for "ready money".
 It realised £17,000 with an additional £765 6s 2d for the resident deer.
-During the Great Plague of London in 1665, Hyde Park was used as a military camp.
-Following the Restoration of the Monarchy in 1660, Charles II retook ownership of Hyde Park and enclosed it in a brick wall.
+Following the Restoration of the Monarchy in 1660, Charles II resumed ownership of Hyde Park and enclosed it with a brick wall.
 He restocked deer in what is now Buck Hill in Kensington Gardens.
 The May Day parade continued to be a popular event; Samuel Pepys took part in the park's celebrations in 1663 while attempting to gain the King's favour.

+During the Great Plague of London in 1665, Hyde Park was used as a military camp.